3dharmadev/ONLINE-SWEET-MART/README.md

 ### Tech Stack

-The application is built using the following technologies:
+The REST API is built using the following technologies:

 - Java Spring Boot
 - Hibernate
 - MySQL
 - Swagger UI
-- Apache Tomcat

 ## Setup and Deployment